RolfSvenning/ContiguousArtGallery/README.md

 described in the paper "The Contiguous Art Gallery Problem is Solvable in Polynomial Time" submitted to the 2025 International Symposium on Computational Geometry (SoCG) by Magnus C. R. Merrild, Casper M. Rysgaard, Jens K. R. Schou, and Rolf Svenning.
+Please cite the paper if you use the code.

 For a simple input polygon, the algorithm finds the smallest partition of the boundary into polygonal chains, each chain visible to a guard in the polygon's interior.